 Out of the Park Baseball has been the sim of choice for many baseball fans for a number of reasons.
 The interface is amazingly clear, which is a relief.
 Baseball is a simple game that can be easily made complicated by giving the sim-manager too many choices.
 OOTP2 recognizes that most choices in baseball are made by the players, not by the coaches.
-Aside from lineups, defensive set-ups and the decision to advance the runners the in game manager can sit-back and watch his team perform.
-Those who prefer a hands-off style and want to focus on general team management can trust the computer manager to make sensible choices within parameters set on the lineup screen.
+Aside from lineups, defensive set-ups and the decision to advance the runners the in-game manager can sit back and watch his team go.
+You can trust the computer manager to make sensible choices within parameters set on the lineup screen.

-At heart, this is a management sim, and this part is also done well.
-Teams must consider market size, development of prospects, and the sad possibility that your high-priced first baseman may have to go so you can free salary for a new pitcher.
+Still, at heart, this is a management sim, and this part is also done well.
+Teams must consider marketing budgets, development of prospects, and the sad possibility that your expensive first baseman may have to go so you can free salary for a new pitcher.
 The AI makes smart choices and it is heartening to see a game that has teams in a pennant race approach last place clubs for the missing piece in their run at the title.
 The madness of the trading deadline is faithfully represented.
-The free-agent market is simplified, as is the minor league system, though no so simplified that its unconvincing.
+The free-agent market is simplified, as is the minor league system, though not so simplified that its unconvincing.